geoschem/GCClassic/CONTRIBUTING.md

 Submit bug fixes right away, as these will be given the highest priority.
 Please see "Support Guidelines" for more information.

 Submit updates (code and/or data) for mature model developments once you have submitted a paper on the topic.
-Your Working Croup chair can offer guidance on the timing of submitting code for inclusion into GEOS-Chem.
+Your Working Group chair can offer guidance on the timing of submitting code for inclusion into GEOS-Chem.

 The practical aspects of submitting code updates are listed below.